mnsoln/Ped_raw/README.md

 cd Ped_raw
 ```

 You then need to update the .env file with your paths.
+You can use any folder you want for the Data folder.